ace2884/3-2-needs/mlds.md

 8. **Handle Ethical Considerations:**
    - Respect the website's `robots.txt` file and ensure compliance with legal and ethical guidelines.

+ **What is web scrapping used for?**

+Price intelligence is the biggest use case for web scraping.
+Extracting product and pricing information from e-commerce websites, then turning it into intelligence is an important part of modern e-commerce companies that want to make better pricing/marketing decisions based on data.

+How web pricing data and price intelligence can be useful:

+- Dynamic pricing
+- Revenue optimization
+- Competitor monitoring
+- Product trend monitoring
+- Brand and MAP compliance

 ## 3. Toolkits of Python: NumPy, Pandas, Matplotlib, NLTK